DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 - [ ] Turn off serial control during cutscenes
 	- [ ] Determine which
 	- [ ] Determine whether this should include all conversations
+- [ ] Check that every entity has an on_look script

 ## Non-assets and scripting things we need